UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

    3) Activate your virtual environment (optional): ``source <path-to-virt-env>/bin/activate``
    4) Install any extra Python packages (optional): ``pip install --no-cache-dir --no-build-isolation <python-package>``
    5) Start Python or run python script: ``python``
+   6) DO your work
+   7) Deactivate

-   Installed Python modules (modules and own-installed) can be accessed within Python with ``import <package>`` as usual.
+   - Installed Python modules (modules and own-installed) can be accessed within Python with ``import <package>`` as usual.

-   The command ``pip list`` given within Python will list the available modules to import.
+   - The command ``pip list`` given within Python will list the available modules to import.

-   More about packages and virtual/isolated environment to follow in later sections of the course!
+   - More about packages and virtual/isolated environment to follow in later sections of the course!

-More info
-'''''''''

-- UPPMAX's documentation pages about installing Python packages and virtual environments: https://www.uppmax.uu.se/support/user-guides/python-user-guide/#tocjump_8703728512506487_10
-- HPC2N's documentation pages about installing Python packages and virtual environments: https://www.hpc2n.umu.se/resources/software/user_installed/python

 .. keypoints::